WoltLab/WCF/README.md

 Contribution
 ------------

-For information on contributing to Community Framework refer to CONTRIBUTING.md in this folder.
+For information on contributing to WoltLab Suite Core refer to CONTRIBUTING.md in this folder.

 License
 -------